Steve Law’s meticulous new transcriptions of Gershwin’s piano playing.

 In 1987 (the 50th anniversary year of Gershwin’s death), the American pianist Artis Wodehouse published a handful of her note for note transcriptions of these song improvisations.
 Sadly they were nothing like what Gershwin actually played.
 My desire for accurate transcriptions came out of correcting her transcriptions.
 In the process I found these old Gershwin recordings had been cleaned up and re-issued on CD.
 I found I could hear the notes well through headphones and speakers (particularly with the bass turned down).
 So I transcribed everything I could get my hands using rigorousness methods and checks.

 I’ve had the advantage of modern remastered CD versions to work from.
-Having heard and seen many versions over the internet in the last 25+ years I’ve found mine are the most accurate.
+Having heard and seen many versions over the internet in the last 25+ years I’ve found mine to be the most accurate.

 My quest was to put down exactly what Gershwin played, including wrong notes when it added to the sound of the music.
 I have been pretty ego-less in going about this but now I feel I have a duty to Gershwin to get my own work off the computer and into the hands of Gershwin fans and historians.